novasamatech/parity-signer/rust/generate_message/readme.md

     - key `-payload` followed by file name for .wasm file, in `../generate_message` folder.
     - optional key `-d` to **not** write into the database the result, i.e. only create the intermediate file.
 By default, the results are written in the database.

+- `meta_default_file` to produce a network metadata file that will be part of the release metadata set in `defaults` crate.
+Use with following keys:
+    - key `-name` followed by the network name
+    - key `-version` followed by the network version

+- `check_file` followed by path to the file, to check that the file is a valid hex-encoded metadata and, if it has a matching record in the hot database, assert that the metadata in file and database is identical.

 ## Example commands